ReactiveX/RxJava/docs/Writing-operators-for-2.0.md

 source.subscribe(parent);
 ```

 The second form is when multiple `Subscription`s replace each other and we not only need to hold onto request amounts when there is none of them but make sure a newer `Subscription` is requested only that much the previous `Subscription`'s upstream didn't deliver.
 This is called **Subscription arbitration** and the relevant algorithms are quite verbose and will be omitted here.
-There is, however, an utility class that manages this: (internal) `SubscriptionArbiter`.
+There is, however, a utility class that manages this: (internal) `SubscriptionArbiter`.

 You can extend it (to save on object headers) or have it as a field.
 Its main use is to send it to the downstream via `onSubscribe` and update its current `Subscription` in the current operator.
 Note that even though its methods are thread-safe, it is intended for swapping `Subscription`s when the current one finished emitting events.
 This makes sure that any newer `Subscription` is requested the right amount and not more due to production/switch race.